supakeen/pungi/doc/configuration.rst

     * ``arches`` -- list of architectures for which to build the image.
 By default, the variant arches are used.
 This option can only restrict it, not add a new one.
+    * ``manifest_type`` -- the image type that is put into the manifest by pungi.
+If not supplied then it is autodetected from the Koji output.
     * ``ostree_url`` -- URL of the repository that's used to fetch the parent commit from.
     * ``ostree_ref`` -- name of the ostree branch